intermine/im-docs/docs/get-started/hikaricp.rst

 Which properties?
 -----------------

-The `maxConnections` property is set in `default.intermine.production.properties <https://github.com/intermine/intermine/blob/release-candidate/intermine/resources/src/main/resources/default.intermine.production.properties>`_
+The `maxConnections` property is set in `default.intermine.production.properties` in InterMine:

 .. code-block:: properties